adrianvla/DynWeb/README.md

 be filled with a/something.html 's contents

-  ### By using this, you agree to [CC By](https://creativecommons.org/licenses/by/4.0/).This work is licensed under this license.
+  ### By using this, you agree to [CC By](https://creativecommons.org/licenses/by/4.0/) .This work is licensed under this license.